 - The Company shall convey in writing to the borrower in the vernacular language as understood by the borrower by means of sanction letter or otherwise, the amount of loan sanctioned along with the terms and conditions.
 The said letter shall include annualised rate of interest and method of application thereof.
 The Company shall keep the acceptance of these terms and conditions by the borrower on its record.

-- The Company shall mention the penal interest charged for late repayment in bold in the loan agreement.
+- The Company shall mention the penalties charged for late repayment in bold in the loan agreement.

 - The terms and conditions of the contract/loan agreement in case of vehicle financing shall also contain following provisions:

-- Procedure for giving repossession to the borrower; and
+- Procedure for giving repossession to the borrower

 Disbursement of loans including changes in terms and conditions: